Seal of Maine: Motto

 Dīrigō (Latin "I direct" or "I lead") is the state motto of Maine, having once been the only state to hold its elections in September.
 (Politicians kept their eyes on these elections for evidence of a trend.
 Prior to the New Deal, Republicans claimed "As Maine goes, so goes the nation.")

-The resolutions adopting the seal upon which this motto appears, give some insight into the meaning intended by the state motto: "...as the Polar Star has been considered the mariner's guide and director in conducting the ship over the pathless ocean to the desired haven, and as the center of magnetic attraction; as it has been figuratively used to denote the point, to which all affections turn, and as it is here intended to represent the State, it may be considered the citizens' guide, and the object to which the patriot's best exertions should be directed".
+The resolution adopting the seal upon which this motto appears gives insight into its meaning: "...as the Polar Star has been considered the mariner's guide and director in conducting the ship over the pathless ocean to the desired haven, and as the center of magnetic attraction; as it has been figuratively used to denote the point, to which all affections turn, and as it is here intended to represent the State, it may be considered the citizens' guide, and the object to which the patriot's best exertions should be directed".

 The motto and seal are used by the University of Maine.
-The motto has also been used for the name of the Dirigo Health Agency which oversees the state of Maine's health care system.
+The motto was also used for the name of the Dirigo Health Agency which oversaw the state of Maine's health care system before the passage of the Affordable Care Act.